 The 2016 course will take place at the SWOG Statistical Center Offices in Seattle, WA, September 26-28, 2016.

 All costs for the workshop including travel, ground transportation, meals, lodging, materials and the workshop itself will be free of charge to the selected young investigators and their institutions.
 Costs are covered by a generous donation from The Hope Foundation.

-If you are an oncology Fellow or oncology Assistant Professor or equivalent affiliated with a SWOG institution or otherwise eligible for Group membership, see the Young Investigators Training Course Application page for course details and application instructions.
+If you are an oncology fellow or oncology assistant professor or equivalent at SWOG institution, or are otherwise eligible for Group membership, see The Hope Foundation for application instructions: Application and Instructions